flutter/plugins/packages/video_player/video_player/README.md

 Warning: The video player is not functional on iOS simulators.
 An iOS device must be used during development/testing.

-Add the following entry to your _Info.plist_ file, located in `<project root>/ios/Runner/Info.plist`:
+If you want to play videos over an insecure HTTP connection add the following entry to your _Info.plist_ file, located in `<project root>/ios/Runner/Info.plist`:

 ```xml
 <key>NSAppTransportSecurity</key>